niallcreech/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

+## Threads

+Threads allows groups of people to write a story together, and have it preserved as an NFT.

+1. The first write submits a text NFT as the start of the story
+2. Other writers can then submit their potential next parts of the story as NFTs.
+3. Those writers that have already had their entry selected as part of the story can then vote on the next possible story blocks
+4. The story block is then passed and forms the next part of the story if it receives either
+	*  51% of the previous writers votes
+	*  The most votes after X time has passed

+The application will be formed from a frontend app that can submit text and mint an NFT from it.
+As well as vote on the current story rounds options.

+## Elevate

+Elevate is a simple karma app, for everyone in the world, with pretty 'flair' awards.
+Every ethereum address can allocate each one of its fixed number of weekly votes amongst every other address on the network.
+At the end of the week, the highest ranked address are assigned a unique NFT depending on where they rank.

 The culmination of this course will be your final project, which will be a distributed application (or dapp) running on the Ethereum network (mainnet or testnet) with an interactive web-based frontend.